vlymar/vlymar.github.io/_drafts/some-irb-tricks.md

 Sometime's I'll just `sort` and scan the methods.
 Other time's I have a sense of what I'm looking for and I'll `Array#grep`.
 Two things worth mentioning:
 1. [Ruby-doc.org](https://ruby-doc.org/core-2.5.1/Array.html) is a fantastic source of documentation.
-2. [Pry](http://pryrepl.org/) is an even better way to introspect on Ruby classes (and much more).
+2. [Pry](http://pryrepl.org/) is a better way to introspect on Ruby classes.

 ### .irbrc goodies
-If you find yourself requiring the libraries over and over, or re-defining the same helper methods, throw them into an `.irbrc` file in your home directory.
-Here's my barebones one to start you off with some goodies:
+If you find yourself requiring the same libraries over and over, or re-defining the same helper methods, throw them into an `.irbrc` file in your home directory.
+Here's a barebones one to start you off with some goodies:

 ```ruby
 require 'irb/completion' # tab completion!